Is a Wellington, Florida Notary Public Required?

 A proof, return or affidavit of service must accurately state the date, time, place, and manner of service, and any additional information that would reflect how delivery of process or other legal document was made to a person or entity served.
 An approximate physical description is also recommended, usually offered by Process Servers but is usually not a requirement.
 When required, a proof or affidavit of service should also reflect the description or relationship of that person to the person or entity served, and the military status of the person served.

-What Does a Wellington, FL Private Process Server Do?
+What Does a Wellington, Florida Private Process Server Do?

 Are there rules and laws that Wellington, FL Process Servers follow?

-Why is a Wellington, FL Private Process Server Needed?
+Why is a Wellington, Florida Private Process Server Needed?

 Wellington Private Process Servers know the laws, statutes and regulations related to service of process in their service area.
 There are certain requirements and few constraints that are associated with service of process in Wellington depending on document type and jurisdiction.

-What is a Wellington, FL Private Process Server Agency?
+What is a Wellington, Florida Private Process Server Agency?

 Does a Wellington, FL Private Process Server Need to be Licensed?